NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wolliped Fleece.md

 * * *

 A small bundle of _wolliped fleece_ contains the memory of winter snows.
-Adding this catalyst to a casting of [[Spells/Chilling Spray|Chilling Spray]] coats all squares within the area of effect with a thin layer of ice.
+Adding this catalyst to a casting of [[Chilling Spray|Chilling Spray]] coats all squares within the area of effect with a thin layer of ice.
 These squares become difficult terrain until the beginning of your next turn.

 *Source: Pathfinder Howl of the Wild*
 *ORC*